element-hq/element-web/docs/config.md

    is special cased to the `default_theme` in the config file).
 1. `disable_custom_urls`: disallow the user to change the default homeserver when signing up or logging in.
-1. `permalinkPrefix`: Used to change the URL that Element generates permalinks with.
+1. `permalinkPrefix`: Used to change the URL that Neuron generates permalinks with.
    By default, this is "https://matrix.to" to generate matrix.to (spec) permalinks.
-   Set this to your Element instance URL if you run an unfederated server (eg:
+   Set this to your Neuron instance URL if you run an unfederated server (eg:
    "https://element.example.org").
 1. `jitsi`: Used to change the default conference options.
 Learn more about the Jitsi options at [jitsi.md](./jitsi.md).